According to Wikipedia, a refrigerant is a substance or mixture; usually, a fluid, used in a heat pump (air conditioner) and refrigeration cycle.

 There are few replacements for R22; the most commons are NU22 and 407c.

-From my perspective, NU22 is the most convenient of all because you can use it in every system that works with R22, as compared to 407c that requires to changes the oil in the compressor in some models.
+In my professional opinion, NU22 is the most convenient of all because you can use it in every system that works with R22, as compared to 407c that requires changing the oil in the compressor in some models.

-NU22 refrigerant has been improved to keep a nice cold air within your home without affecting your ac system and is very cost-effective in case you need a refrigerant to fill up due to refrigerant leaks.
+NU22 refrigerant has been improved to keep a nice cold air within your home without affecting your ac system and is very cost-effective in case you need a refrigerant recharge due to refrigerant leaks.